Duke Recording Spaces

 Cheap

-- And find more resources on the Duke Styleguide
+2. And find more music resources listed in the Duke Communicator Toolkit.

 Other Useful Links

-- Transom.org – Great source of information on audio tools, technique and inspiration: http://transom.org/
+1. Transom.org – Great source of information on audio tools, technique and inspiration on everything from interview techniques torecording phone calls.

-Recording phone calls: http://transom.org/2009/tools-recording-phone-calls/ - Association of Independents in Radio (AIR) – Membership network of audio freelancers; good source of advice and information on audio challenges and opportunities: http://airmedia.org/
+2. Association of Independents in Radio (AIR) – Membership network of audio freelancers; good source of advice and information on audio challenges and opportunities

-- NPR station list, for booking remote studios: http://wpr.net/isdn/
+3. NPR station list – for booking remote studios.

-- Hot Pod – Newsletter about podcasting trends: https://www.hotpodnews.com/
+4. Hot Pod – Newsletter about podcasting trends.

-- How Sound podcast: “The backstory to great radio storytelling”
+5. How Sound podcast – “The backstory to great radio storytelling”

 A Note About Accessibility

-Please remember the hearing impaired and post a transcript along with your podcast.
+Please remember the hearing impaired and post a transcript along with your podcast (see above for suggested apps and services).

 Subscribe to Duke podcasts!

 Below are a few.
-Find more Duke podcasts on iTunes.
+Find more Duke podcasts here: